 Where we live shapes our health.
-Whether somewhere nurtures good health or contributes to poor health depends upon how a variety of factors come together to affect the people and communities within it.
+Whether somewhere nurtures good health or contributes to poor health depends on how a variety of factors come together to affect the people and communities within it.
 These relate to:

-- the buildings, streets, public spaces and natural spaces that make up the physical environment of neighbourhoods. - the relationships, social contacts and support networks that make up the social environment of neighbourhoods.
+- the buildings, streets, public spaces and natural spaces that make up the physical environment of neighbourhoods. - the relationships, social contact and support networks that make up the social environment of neighbourhoods.

 For example, we know that people in our poorest neighbourhoods die ten years before those in the wealthiest.
 The burden of ill-health in those communities is three time higher for heart disease and twice as high for strokes and diabetes.
-We also see that takeaways and shops selling alcohol and tobacco are often more concentrated in poorer neighbourhoods, whereas access to green space is more limited.
-Addressing these spacial and commercial factors will play an important part in addressing health inequalities.
-Neighbourhood design is a vital way both to support Scotland achieve net zero carbon emissions and mitigate the adverse health impacts of climate change.
+We also see that takeaways and shops selling alcohol and tobacco are often more concentrated in poorer neighbourhoods whereas access to green space is more limited.
+Addressing these spacial and commercial factors can play an important part in addressing health inequalities.